 As you begin to narrow down a few options, consider reaching out to professionals in your area(s) of interest.
 Ask them what they love about their job and things they find challenging.
 You might even see if you can shadow them for a day to see what a typical day of work looks like for them.

 As you gain a better understanding of yourself, create a plan of what you ultimately want to accomplish and determine how higher education can help you fulfill that plan.
 It might help to start with your bigger goals and then break them into smaller ones.

 1) Look at the bigger picture.
 What are your long-term goals and your core values?
 Think of the things that are most important to you.

 2) Brainstorm careers that will help you reach those goals.
 As you look into jobs that will help you accomplish your purpose, you can then look at degrees that can lead you to that path and also be marketable among employers.
-During President Gilbert’s inaugural address, he described BYU-Idaho online degree programs, presented and coordinated by BYU-Pathway, in this way:
+During Elder Clark G. Gilbert’s inaugural address, he described BYU-Idaho online degree programs, presented and coordinated by BYU-Pathway, in this way:

 Degrees at BYU-Pathway Worldwide are designed to be highly employable, in high demand among students, stackable from a certificate to a degree, and consistent.1